-The cluster-of-words (CluWords) model \citep{viegas2019cluwords} exploits external semantic information by replacing each term in a document BoW representation by a meta-word, denominated CluWord, which represents the cluster of syntactically and semantically similar words, as determined by a pre-trained word-embedding model.
-This enhanced TFIDF-based CluWord representation matrix is then submitted to factorization as in the traditional NMF approach.
+CluWords \citep{viegas2019cluwords} exploits external semantic information by replacing each term in a document BoW representation by a meta-word, the CluWord, which represents the cluster of syntactically and semantically similar words, as determined by a pre-trained word-embedding model.
+This enhanced TFIDF/CluWord representation matrix is then submitted to factorization as in the traditional NMF approach.
 The main limitation of this model lies in the suitability of external resources to the problem domain.

-The semantics-assisted NMF (SeaNMF) model \citep{shi2018seaNMF}, on the other hand, overcomes the problems associated with short-text collections by capturing beforehand word and context vectors for the whole vocabulary and explicitly using them instead of the plain TFIDF representation.
-This strategy is shown to capture relevant term-context correlation that otherwise would not be fully taken advantage of by the traditional NMF approach.
+SeaNMF \citep{shi2018seaNMF} overcomes the problems associated with short-text collections by capturing beforehand word and context vectors for the whole vocabulary and explicitly using them instead of the TFIDF representation.
+This is shown to capture relevant term-context correlation that otherwise would not be fully taken advantage of by the NMF approach.
 However, the limitation of this model lies in the corpus availability and vocabulary diversity.

-In the short-text context, LDA and LDA-based models have been shown to under-perform when compared against NMF and NMF-based models with respect to the Pointwise Mutual Information (PMI) topic coherence evaluation metric \citep{chen2019experimental}, which is argued to be due to the sparsity and noise of short texts, the instability of stochastic Gibbs sampling when there is not sufficient term co-occurrence information, and the fact that NMF can operate in matrix representations of collections which might encode term discriminative information, such as the TFIDF representation matrix.
-For these reasons, we are most interested on short-text topic modelling following non-probabilistic approaches, specifically those based on NMF.
+LDA-like models under-perform in short-text contexts, when compared with NMF-like models with respect to the Pointwise Mutual Information topic coherence metric \citep{chen2019experimental}, due to the sparsity and noise of short texts, the instability of stochastic Gibbs sampling when there is insufficient term co-occurrence information, and the fact that NMF can operate in matrix representations of collections which might encode term discriminative information, such as TFIDF.
+For these reasons, we are interested on short-text topic modelling following non-probabilistic approaches, specifically those based on NMF.